Home

 Maggie Gyllenhaal - Biography

-Gyllenhaal was born in New York City, to film director Stephen Gyllenhaal and film producer and screenwriter Naomi Achs.
-Gyllenhaal's father was raised in the Swedenborgian religion and is a descendant of the Swedish noble Gyllenhaal family; her last Swedish ancestor was his great-great-grandfather, Anders Leonard Gyllenhaal.
-Her mother is from a New York City Jewish-American family, and is the ex-wife of Eric Foner, a history professor at Columbia University.
+Gyllenhaal was born in New York City to film director Stephen Gyllenhaal and film producer and screenwriter Naomi Foner Gyllenhaal (née Achs).
+Jake Gyllenhaal, her younger brother, is also an actor.
+Her father was raised in the Swedenborgian religion and is of the Swedish noble Gyllenhaal family; her last purely Swedish ancestor was her great-great-grandfather, Leonard Gyllenhaal, a leading Swedenborgian who supported the printing and spreading of Swedenborg's writings.
+Her mother is from a Jewish family in New York City and is the ex-wife of Eric Foner, a history professor at Columbia Universi Her parents, who married in 1977, filed for divorce in October 2008.

-Gyllenhaal has been in a relationship with actor Peter Sarsgaard since 2002.
-They announced their engagement in April 2006.
-They have a daughter, Ramona, born on October 3, 2006, and reside in Brooklyn, NY.
-Sarsgaard is close friends with her brother Jake.
+Gyllenhaal has been in a relationship with actor Peter Sarsgaard, a close friend of her brother Jake, since 2002.
+In April 2006 they announced their engagement.
+They have a daughter Ramona, born October 3, 2006, and live in Brooklyn, New York.
+On May 2, 2009, Gyllenhaal and Sarsgaard were married in a small chapel in Brindisi, Italy.

 Maggie Gyllenhaal - Personal Quotes